-The building measures thirty feet by thirty-four feet between the chapel and the commons and thirty-five feet by thirty feet on the rear of the connector, for a total of 2,070 square feet on each floor and the basement.
+The building measures 30 feet by 34 feet between the chapel and the commons and 35 feet by 30 feet on the rear of the connector, for a total of 2,070 square feet on each floor and the basement.

 The large classroom over the kitchen and the adjacent office became a second lodge hall and DeMolay room.
 The basement classroom where the childcare is located continues in its same capacity.
-The classrooms above the chapel, that are no longer rented by the Penobscot Theater Group, has been remodeled and become the Children’s Dyslexia Center.
+The classrooms above the chapel, which are no longer rented by the Penobscot Theatre Company, have been remodeled and become the Children’s Dyslexia Center.

-There was some cosmetic work to be done as well as a few repairs to the exterior of the building to make it perfect.
-The biggest job was the renovation of the chapel to a lodge hall and the installation of the Children’s Dyslexia Center.
+There was some cosmetic work to be done and a few repairs to the exterior of the building to make it perfect.
+The biggest job was the chapel’s renovation to a lodge hall and the installation of the Children’s Dyslexia Center.
 They also had to install a new electrical entrance.

-While it was in the possession of the Seminary the buildings received excellent care, which will make our endeavors a lot easier.
-The land area consists of 3 acres and has 94 existing parking spaces, with a possibility of increasing it to 144 spaces.
+While it owned the Seminary, the buildings received excellent care, which will make our endeavors a lot easier.
+The land area consists of three acres and has 94 existing parking spaces, with a possibility of increasing it to 144 spaces.
 We hope to see them used frequently by various Masonic and related bodies.

 1 Bangor Theological Seminary by Walter Cook, 1971